DataSec4BLK/PKEET-VPG/README.md

 # PKEET-VPG
-Pure go implementation for Public Encryption with Equality Test and Verifiable Public Generator (PKEET-VPG).
+Pure Go implementation for Public Encryption with Equality Test and Verifiable Public Generator (PKEET-VPG).

 ## Usage

 ### Benchmark for PKEET-VPG

-All the codes are tested on both Mac and Ubuntu platforms with go1.24.
+All the codes are tested on both Mac and Ubuntu platforms with Go1.24.

 - Mac Studio (M1 Max, 64GB RAM, macOS 15.0)